-We used a set of 155 E. coli samples previously described [18,19].
+We used a set of 155 E. coli samples previously described [35,36].
 Throughout this study, we used different subsets of these samples in different parts of the analysis.
 For “mRNA only” and “protein only” analyses we used all 152 samples with mRNA abundances and all 105 samples with protein abundances, respectively.
 For performance comparison of machine learning models between mRNA and protein abundances we used the subset of 102 samples that have both mRNA and protein abundance data.
-After selecting appropriate subsets of the data for a given analysis, we added abundances from technical replicates, normalized abundances by size factors calculated via DeSeq2 [44], and applied a variance stabilizing transformation [45,46] (VST).
+After selecting appropriate subsets of the data for a given analysis, we added abundances from technical replicates, normalized abundances by size factors calculated via DeSeq2 [63], and applied a variance stabilizing transformation [64,65] (VST).

-For each separate analysis, we divided the data into two subsets, (i) the training & tune set and (ii) the test set, using an 80:20 split (Fig 2).
-This division was done semi-randomly, such that our algorithm preserved the ratios of different conditions between the training & tune and the test subsets.
-We retained the condition labels in the training & tune data (thus our learning was supervised) but we discarded the sample labels for the test set.
-We then applied frozen Surrogate Variable Analysis [47] (fSVA) to remove batch effects from the samples.
+For each separate analysis, we divided the data into two subsets, (i) the training/validation set and (ii) the test set, using an 80:20 split (Fig 2).
+This division was done semi-randomly, such that our algorithm preserved the ratios of different conditions between the training/validation and the test subsets.
+We retained the condition labels in the training/validation data (thus our learning was supervised) but we discarded the sample labels for the test set.
+We then applied frozen Surrogate Variable Analysis [66] (fSVA) to remove batch effects from the samples.
 This algorithm can correct for batch effects in both the training & tune and the test data, without knowing the labels of the test data.
-After fSVA, we used principal component analysis [48] (PCA) to define the principal axes of the training & tune set and then rotated the test data set with respect to these axes.
-We then picked the top 10 most significant axes in the training & tune dataset for learning and prediction.
-Finally, we trained and tuned our candidate machine learning algorithms with the dimension reduced training & tune dataset and then applied those trained and tuned algorithms on the dimension-reduced test dataset to make predictions.
+After fSVA, we used principal component analysis [67] (PCA) to define the principal axes of the training/validation set and then rotated the test data set with respect to these axes.
+We then picked the top 10 most significant axes in the training/validation dataset for learning and prediction.
+Finally, we trained and tuned our candidate machine learning algorithms with the dimension reduced training/validation dataset and then applied those trained and tuned algorithms on the dimension-reduced test dataset to make predictions.
 This entire procedure was repeated 60 times for each separate analysis (Fig 2).

 We used four different machine learning algorithms: SVM models with (i) linear, (ii) radial, and (iii) sigmoidal kernels, and (iv) random forest models.
-We used the R package e1071 [49] for implementing SVM models and the R package randomForest [50] for implementing random forest models.
-SVMs with radial and sigmoidal kernels were set to use the c-classification [51] algorithm.
+We used the R package e1071 [68] for implementing SVM models and the R package randomForest [69] for implementing random forest models.
+SVMs with radial and sigmoidal kernels were set to use the c-classification [70] algorithm.